Adroiti/docs-for-code-review-tools/Bandit-B201.md

-Pattern: Use of flask app with debug set to true
+Pattern: Use of Flask app with debug set to `True`

 Issue: -